bitshares/dev.bitshares.works/docs/development/testnets/private_testnet.rst

     witness-id = "1.6.10"
     witness-id = "1.6.11"

-The above list authorizes the ``witness_node`` to produce blocks on behalf of the listed ``witness-id``s and specifies the private key needed to sign those blocks.
+The above list authorizes the ``witness_node`` to produce blocks on behalf of the listed ``witness-id`s`` and specifies the private key needed to sign those blocks.
 Normally each witness would be on a different node, but for the purpose of this **private testnet**, we will start out with all witnesses signing blocks on a single node.

-8. Starti Block Production
+8. Start Block Production
 -------------------------------------------

 Now run witness_node again::